Sisters of St Joseph of the Sacred Heart: 1866–1880s: Expansion

 While in Europe, MacKillop travelled widely to observe educational methods.

+When she returned in January 1875, after an absence of nearly two years, she brought approval from Rome for her Sisters and the work they did, materials for her school, books for the convent library, several priests, and most of all 15 new Josephites from Ireland.
+Regardless of her success, she still had to contend with the opposition of priests and several bishops.
+This did not change after her unanimous election as superior general in March 1875.
 During this period, the Josephites expanded their operations into New South Wales and New Zealand.
 MacKillop relocated to Sydney in 1883 on the instruction of Bishop Reynolds of Adelaide.
-When she returned in January 1875, after an absence of nearly two years, she brought approval from Rome for her sisters and the work they did, materials for her school, books for the convent library, several priests, and most of all 15 new Josephites from Ireland.
-Regardless of her success, she still had to contend with the opposition of priests and several bishops.
-This did not change after her unanimous election as superior general in March 1875.

 The Josephites were unique among Catholic church ministries in two ways.
-Firstly, the sisters lived in the community rather than in convents.
+Firstly, the Sisters lived in the community rather than in convents.
 Secondly, the congregation's constitution required administration by a superior general rather than being subject to the local bishop, a situation unique in its day.
 This structure resulted in the institute being forced to leave Bathurst in 1876 and Queensland by 1880 due to their respective bishop's refusal to accept this administrative structure.

 Notwithstanding all the trouble, the institute expanded.
 By 1877 it operated more than 40 schools in and around Adelaide, with many others in Queensland and New South Wales.
 With the help from Benson, Barr Smith, the Baker family, Emanuel Solomon, and other non-Catholics, the Josephites, with MacKillop as their superior general, were able to continue the religious and other good works, including visiting prisoners in jail.